2020PB/police-brutality/reports/Texas.md

 ### Police use horses as weapons | May 30th

-In an attempt to clear protestors blocking a road, mounted police began walking their horses into protestors.
-A handful of protestors refused to move.
-Rather than arresting the protestors and walking them away, police continued to push them with their horses.
-At one point, an officer pepper-sprays a protestor.
-After this protestors begin throwing things at police.
-The pepper-sprayed protestor swings his sign at the officer.
-The officer then grabs the protestor by the backpack and drags him down the road until other protestors intervene to free him.
-Another officer tramples one of these protestors.
-Protestors continue to shout at police for the duration of the footage.
+In an attempt to clear protesters blocking a road, mounted police began walking their horses into protesters.
+A handful of protesters refused to move.
+Rather than arresting the protesters and walking them away, police continued to push them with their horses.
+At one point, an officer pepper-sprays a protester.
+After this protesters begin throwing things at police.
+The pepper-sprayed protester swings his sign at the officer.
+The officer then grabs the protester by the backpack and drags him down the road until other protesters intervene to free him.
+Another officer tramples one of these protesters.
+Protesters continue to shout at police for the duration of the footage.

-Charges were filed against the protestor for swinging his sign at police.
+Charges were filed against the protester for swinging his sign at police.
 Police say the sign had a wooden stick attached, but footage indicates it was only a piece of cardboard, cardstock, or similar paper material.

 tags: horse, shove, pepper-spray, spray, protester